Bru-sic/week_01_homework/README.md

   * Ripple has over 300 business customers which continues to expand.
   * Ripple’s crypto-powered payment solution is available in nearly 40 payout markets, up from just three markets in 2020.

-  Benefits claimed by some of Ripple's customers include:
+  Benefits claimed by some of Ripple's customers include[^RippleCustomers]:
     * 40% reduction in cross-border payment costs since MoneyMatch joined RippleNet.
     * US$25M saved by Sentbe customers on foreign exchange conversion and transaction fees.
     * Payments via Modulr in less than 10 seconds.